chuckstack/chuckstack.github.io/src-ls/tool-incus.md

 ## Incus Relation to Nix

-[Nix](./tool-linux.md#nix) is a compelling option for virtualization in some specific circunstances.
+[Nix](./tool-linux.md#nix) is a compelling option for virtualization in some specific circumstances.
 If the chuck-stack already uses Nix, why add Incus in addition to Nix?

 Here are our thoughts: